natecraddock/pixel-maker/README.md

 Then click run!

-If you have found a bug, please report it at: http://goo.gl/forms/KWeODjTGsQ
+If you have found a bug, please create an issue!